mhttpd/minihttpd/readme.md

 4. The client connection to the server is closed and the slot is now free to accept a new connection.

-This isn't a completely asynchronous solution, and any large file downloads may still present a problem, but in everyday usage it allows for decent concurrency and the ability, for example, to make optimal use of Keep-Alive connections without choking the server.
+This isn't a completely asynchronous solution, but in everyday usage it allows for decent concurrency and the ability, for example, to make optimal use of Keep-Alive connections without choking the server.
 This is more than adequate for running a browser-based UI locally, or for handling a reasonable number of simultaneous external requests.